Managing special occasions

 Birthdays and anniversaries after losing someone you love

-It’s natural to feel like they should be there to celebrate with you.
+It’s natural to feel they should be there to celebrate with you.
 Their own birthdays or anniversaries can be especially sad, because you’re reminded of just how much you miss them.

 Take care of yourself and each other on these days.
 See when someone dies for an introduction to coping with grief.